Robotistan/picobricks-for-microbit-ext/README.md

 ## Blocks

-* Piano And Gaming Brick : This touchpad module is designed to offer makers an interactive and ecciting world.
+* Piano And Gaming Brick : This touchpad module is designed to offer makers an interactive and exciting world.
+[Click here to explore Touch Sensor extension!](https://github.com/Robotistan/picobricks-for-microbit-touch-sensor-ext)
 * Micro:Bit Brick : It is a module that will enable Micro:Bit to connect to Picobricks more easily.
 * Oled Screen Brick ([source](https://github.com/makecode-extensions/OLED12864_I2C)) : This is the area where you will show the degrees you measured in Picobircks for Micro:Bit.
 * RGB LED Brick ([source](https://github.com/microsoft/pxt-neopixel)) : This bricks will allow you to turn routine notifications into a colorful show instead of receiving them in a boring way.